 - Manual layering allows you to control what you draw in each layer, no matter the tool type or number of layers.
 With manual layering, you can choose how to organize your sketch.

 You’ll see the toggle for these modes right at the top of the Layers menu.
 By default, it says Sorting | Automatic.
 If you tap the toggle, it will switch the mode to Sorting | Manual.
 You can toggle between modes at any time.

 If you happen to break one of the Automatic layering rules, like choosing a pencil and drawing in the Pen layer, the mode will switch to Manual on its own.
 Toggling back to Automatic won’t move those pencil strokes to the Pen layer for you, but you can select and drag strokes between layers if you need to.

-The advantage of Automatic layering is that notes, highlights and fills all end up on their own layers without you having to do anything.
-When you feel like changing details later on, it’s very easy to select a layer and change its color or tool.
+The advantage of Automatic layering is that ink, highlights and fills all end up on their own layers without you having to do anything.
+When you feel like changing details later on, it’s simple to select a layer and change its color or tool.

 1. You’re in class, at a conference or listening to a podcast that seems promising.
-You whisk out your tablet and stylus, open up Concepts, and start a new drawing.
+You take out your tablet and stylus, open Concepts, and start a new drawing.
 When you tap the layers icon, it says Automatic.
 Great.

 You tap the Pen tool and write the title, the name of the presenter and the day’s date.

 Starting at the top gives you a more linear workflow.
 Beginning in the middle lets you branch out with ideas in any direction.